randoruf/ece4095-parking-system-code/README.md

 Thanks for Akansel Cosgun providing this interesting idea!

-In fact, I only have done the first part of the project....

 ## Set Up

 I am busy now.
 I will write down to compile and use the simulator later....